nolanhergert/EasyLED/src/README.md

 What features do people care about!
 Maybe just get a minimum viable product out the door and then start to iterate on what your customers care about :)

+Minimum Viable Product
+  * Select from available patterns
+  * Save preferences across power cycle and firmware update
+  * Select preferred colors and have them expressed in patterns?
+  * Optionally encase in resin for weatherproofing.
+Maybe have longer usb cable?
+    * Coat pin ends with hot glue until ready to use?
+    * Can hold down cables to board with hot glue
+    * How to make mold that is

+Make it easy to program an external button to do an action? (was thinking of horn)

 Should save off previous settings in a backwards compatible and forwards compatible way.
   * Use ESP_EEPROM library too
   * Should have a way to reset EEPROM settings back to normal, externally